 This Pongal, celebrate Nature’s bounty by trying out some indigenous varieties of rice.

 But on a misty, chilly December morning, with the dew drops on the grass soaking our city shoes when we walked to reach the rice diversity block in Panavelly, Wayanad at the Thanal Agro-ecology Centre I saw fully grown paddy plants, swaying in hues of green, yellow, red , rust, brown and purple and heard the cornucopia of names, Thondi, Kala namak, Mullan kazhama, Jeeraga saala, Burma black, Kuruva and the stories accompanying them.
-This rice diversity block with 219 varieties is one of the many maintained by the Save Our Rice Campaign, working across six rice growing states to conserve and promote traditional rices.
+This rice diversity block with 219 varieties is one of the many maintained by the Save Our Rice Campaign, working across six rice-growing states to conserve and promote traditional rice.

-Every year sees more rice farmers from across the country joining the ranks of seed savers, conserving our rich heritage, to ensure protection of our diversity, food security and to create insurance against the vagaries of climate change.
+Every year sees more rice farmers from across the country joining the ranks of seed savers, conserving our rich heritage, to ensure the protection of our diversity, food security and to create insurance against the vagaries of climate change.
 Interestingly most of these varieties do well under organic/natural conditions.
 Traditional paddy varieties are impressively climate resilient, Kattuyanam is flood and drought resistant.
-Ottadayan takes all of 180 days to mature but grows seven to eight feet tall providing plentiful fodder whereas arupatham kuruvai, as the name suggests, matures within 60 days providing short term income to the farmer.
+Ottadayan takes all of 180 days to mature but grows seven to eight feet tall providing plentiful fodder whereas arupatham kuruvai, as the name suggests, matures within 60 days providing short-term income to the farmer.

 Pongal is upon us and it will be time to celebrate nature’s bounty.
-This is the best time to welcome these traditional rices into our plates.
-These would lead to a colourful and varied pongal array- a ven pongal with Kichadi Samba, Thuyamalli or Rajamudi rice ( a rice from Karnataka favoured by Wodeyar kings), a sakkarai pongal with one of the scented rices like Jeeraga Samba, gandhasaale or Mullan kazhama,, a payasam with Karuppu kavuni.
+This is the best time to welcome these traditional rice into our plates.
+These would lead to a colourful and varied pongal array- a ven pongal with Kichadi Samba, Thuyamalli or Rajamudi rice ( a rice from Karnataka favored by Wodeyar kings), a sakkarai pongal with one of the scented rices like Jeeraga Samba, gandhasaale or Mullan kazhama,, a payasam with Karuppu kavuni.
 With the accompaniment of organic jaggery, cashew nuts, raisins, green gram dal and delicious pepper from the Western Ghats, make it a healthy and tasty Pongal.SHARE it! ... and spread the good word!